28 Sep Ben F., Senior Analyst

 I have a lot of resources and autonomy, which may be the opposite of what people would expect in government work.
 I have a high level of responsibility in a very important position for an organization that is both very challenging and extremely important right now for the welfare of U.S. citizens and others we protect.
 I enjoy being part of a highly intelligent workforce and its underlying, important mission.

-At the same time, I have regular work hours so I can have quality of work/life balance.
+At the same time, I have regular work hours so I can have the quality of work/life balance.
 I know this because I’ve worked in the private sector several times, too.
 By comparison, I get to do more things here and have a more stable personal life, as well.

 Part of the reason I get to do so many things and see such a good future here is the aging workforce currently in the U.S. federal government.
 This points to good opportunities for new leadership—smart ambitious MBAs and others.